Recon-Fuzz/recon-docs/src/first_steps.md

 This template uses our [Chimera framework](./chimera_framework.md) to let you run invariant tests with Echidna and Medusa that can be easily debugged using Foundry.
 We've also incorporated contracts from our [Setup Helpers](./setup_helpers.md) repo which make managing the test suite setup much simpler.

 ### Creating A New Project
-If you haven't already, first create a recon account as described in the [create an account](./introduction.md#creating-an-account) section and download either [Echidna](https://github.com/crytic/echidna) or [Medusa](https://github.com/crytic/medusa).
+If you haven't already, first create a recon account as described in the [create an account](./introduction.md#creating-an-account) section and install either [Echidna](https://github.com/crytic/echidna) or [Medusa](https://github.com/crytic/medusa).

 Next you'll need to create a new project using the create-chimera-app template.
 You can use the _Use this template_ button on GitHub to do this.
 This will automatically create a new repository using the create-chimera-app template on your GitHub account.